Antares-Network/BASM/README.md

 ## Future features:
-- Allows players to create their own private servers using the `/create` command from a configurable hub server.
+- Allows players to create their own private servers using the `/basm create` command from a configurable hub server.
 - When creating a new proxy server, it will copy all of the server files from a configurable server template directory, and update the bungee config without the need to restart bungeecord
 - On registering a new server, it will ask for the discord username of the player if they want to receive news about network updates and performance issues.
-- Monitors `TSLL` (Time Since Last Login) for players, and shuts down their server if that time exceeds a configurable value.
 - Checks on login of a player if they have a private server, and if that server is shut down.
 If so, it runs the start script for that server.

 ## Outline: